- Different types of healthcare organizations

 They need the most current content in order to achieve everyday readiness, provide top patient care, and help meet accreditation requirements.

-Even though there are different types of healthcare organizations, healthcare policy and procedure management is still one of the most important issues they face.
+Even though there are different types of healthcare organizations, healthcare policy and procedure management is still one of the most important issues on their plate.
 Without effective policy management, they face a slew of problems and difficulties.

 Importance of policies and procedures in healthcare

-It may not sound like it at first, but healthcare policy and procedure management could mean the difference between life and death for patients.
+It may sound dramatic, but healthcare policy and procedure management could mean the difference between life and death for patients.
 Staff members working from contradictory procedures or making decisions based on out-of-date policies can lead to errors, incomplete information, or incorrect decisions.
 When that happens, a patient's safety – or even the staff's – can be compromised.

-Since many hospital staff members don't have their own offices or their desks, they've got nowhere to store a hard-copy binder.
+Since many hospital employees don't have their own offices or desks, they have nowhere to store a hard-copy binder.
 In some cases, many of them don't have continual access to a computer where they can access their policy manual when they have a chance to sit down.

 It's important that staffers be able to access their policies and procedures manual via a mobile phone or tablet.
 If staff members have a question, they can search it out on their mobile device immediately, rather than waiting for time to find a computer and look it up.